Early Childhood Development Milestones: What Every Parent Should Know

 Social and Emotional Development

-- Talk to your child throughout the day
+• Talking to your child throughout the day about everyday activities.

 2 to 3 Years

-Between the ages of two and three, children become more expressive, active, and independent.
-This is an important part of the early childhood development stages.
+Between the ages of two and three, children become more active, independent, and expressive.
+This is an important stage of early childhood development as they continue to build new skills and gain confidence.

 Physical Development

-Children develop stronger motor skills.
-They may start jumping, kicking a ball, and climbing stairs with support.
+Children develop stronger motor skills and better coordination.
+They may begin jumping, kicking a ball, climbing stairs with support, and participating in more active play.

 Cognitive Development

-Problem-solving skills improve.
-Children enjoy puzzles, sorting objects, and simple pretend play.
+Problem-solving skills continue to improve.
+Children enjoy activities such as puzzles, sorting objects, matching games, and simple pretend play, which help develop their thinking and imagination.

 Language Development